- As low as $298/Night

 - Approximately 750 square feet

 Welcome to the Barnacle!
 It’s a straight shot to the beach in a peaceful area.
-Located in Ocean Lakes, Myrtle Beach SC site #5744 is a brightly remodeled property with a very huge porch on which to relax when you are not appreciating the many amenities.
+Located in Ocean Lakes, Myrtle Beach SC site #5744 is a brightly remodeled property with a very sizable porch on which to relax when you are not appreciating the many amenities.
 This freshly purchased property is a joy to stay in.
 It is a camper edition true to the Ocean Lakes mission!
 One side is great for the kids, the other an getaway for the parents.
 If you are traveling with 2 close family units one set of parents can sleep in each side (on a queen and full) with kids on the twin and queen inflatable bed.

 Parking is not supplied in rental price.